A Heart of Gratitude Helps Silence Anxiety and Depression

 • prison cell – whether physical, emotional, or spiritual, and extend to you his key to freedom, without the hangover, the aftermath, or the numbing

 He’s not put off by your surroundings, your (fill in the blank), or your past.
-He’s madly in love with you and offers you a place of standing in his kingdom of light, right now, if you will give him your allegiance.
+He’s madly in love with you and offers you a place of standing in his kingdom of light, right now, if you will turn to him and give it all to him.
 It’s as simple as asking him to give you the power to turn from your current state and make you new.
 At that very instant, you will become a member of his kingdom, for he turns no one away.
 Ever.

 Jesus sees everything about you.
 He's offering you a new life, in a new way, and relationship with him him truth.
 He's the King and has the power to change things.